Category

-Open innovation has gained significant attention in recent years as a method for solving corporate challenges and developing new products and services.
-It is one approach enabling breakthrough idea creation that was difficult to achieve through internal resources alone.
-Dentsu Inc.'s open innovation facilitation service, however, offers something distinct from conventional work sessions, leveraging Dentsu Inc.'s unique connection capabilities.
+Open innovation has recently gained attention as a method for solving corporate challenges and developing new products and services.
+It is one approach that enables the creation of breakthrough ideas, which were difficult to achieve through internal efforts alone.
+Dentsu Inc.'s open innovation-based facilitation service, however, is distinct from conventional work sessions in more ways than one, leveraging Dentsu Inc.'s unique connection capabilities.

-Dentsu Inc. Style Open Innovation: Leveraging Human Connections Across Sectors
+Dentsu Inc. Style Open Innovation: Leveraging Human Connections Across Industries

 The themes we tackle encompass a wide range of challenges, including developing new business concepts for client companies, generating ideas for new products and services, or identifying directions for new market development for existing products and services.